WayneLambert/portfolio/README.md

 These can be accessed by either going to <https://waynelambert.dev/api/blog/> to see the blog list view or to
 <https://waynelambert.dev/api/blog/1> to see the detail view.
 The '1' part of the url can be exchanged for any other valid primary key number for the post.

-These addresses expose the browsable endpoints that Django Rest Framework provides.
+These addresses expose the browsable API endpoints that Django Rest Framework provides.

 ## License